ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 > (Beware that we are denoting by square brackets "$prog[-]$" what in [[programming languages]] like [[Haskell]] [is denoted by](https://wiki.haskell.org/Monad#The_Monad_class) "`(-) >>= prog`" (.)

-Here it remains to be specified how exactly $prog_{23}[-]$ "carries $T(-)$-effects along", hence what the "bind" operation really is.
+According to the intended behaviour of these programs, it remains to specify how exactly $prog_{23}[-]$ "carries $T(-)$-effects along", hence what the "bind" operation really is.

 > For instance, in the above example where $T(D_2) = D_2 \times String$, the evident way is to use the [[concatenation]]  $String \times String \xrightarrow{\; concat \;} String$ and set:

 > $ prog_{23}\big[-\big]\;\coloneqq\; D_2 \times String \xrightarrow{ prog_{12} \times Id_{String} } D_3 \times String \times String \xrightarrow{ Id_{D_3} \times concat } D_3 \times String \,. $

-Whatever choice one makes for how to "carry along effects", it should be consistent in that applying the method to a [[triple]] of $T(-)$-effectful programs which are nominally composable, then their effectful composition should be unambiguously defined in that it is [[associative]]:
+But whatever design choice one makes for how to "carry along effects", it must be consistent in that applying the method to a [[triple]] of $T(-)$-effectful programs which are nominally composable, then their effectful composition should be unambiguously defined in that it is [[associative]], satisfying the following "law" ([[equation]]):

 \[
   \label{AssociativityConditionInIntroduction}